doctrine-extensions/DoctrineExtensions/README.markdown

 If you are a **Symfony2** user, you will notice that shortly.
 Extensions were upgraded to support injection of annotation reader into listener which makes them compatible with these changes.
 For more details look in **doc/annotations.md**

+**2011-05-07**

+- Tree **closure** strategy was refactored and now fully functional.
+Actually nested-set is performing faster during concurrent inserts and moving subtrees and it also supports ordering of nodes.
+- Also there are good news for ODM users, @mtotheikle is working on **materialized path** strategy for ODM Tree like documents.

+**2011-04-16**

+- Translation **query walker** is a killer feature for translatable extension.
+It lets to translate any query components and filter or order by translated fields.
+I recommend you to use it extensively since it is very performative also.

 ### ODM MongoDB support